arpinum-oss/js-promising/docs/api.md

 # wrap(func)

-* `func` `function` Function to wrap into another one
+* `func: function` - Function to wrap into another one.
-* returns: `function` Function returning a promise containing the result either synchronous or promised
+* returns: `function` - Function returning a promise containing the result either synchronous or promised.

 Wraps a function either returning an immediate value or a promise into another function returning only a promise.